 We compared the Twister4Azure MDS performance with Java HPC Twister MDS implementation.
-The Java HPC Twister experiment was performed in the HighMem cluster (Table 2).
-Twister4Azure tests were performed using Azure Large instances.
+The Java HPC Twister experiment was performed in a dedicated large-memory cluster of Intel(R) Xeon(R) CPU E5620 (2.4GHz) x 8 cores with 192GB memory per compute node and with Gigabit Ethernet on Linux.
 Java HPC Twister results do not include the initial data distribution time.
-Figure 6 presents the execution time for weak scaling, where we increase the number of compute resources while keeping the work per core constant (work ~ number of cores).
+Figure 6 presents the execution time for weak scaling, where we increase the number of compute resources while keeping the work per core constant (work $\sim$ number of cores).
 We notice that Twister4Azure exhibits encouraging performance and scales similar to the Java HPC Twister.
 Figure 7 shows that MDS performance scales well with increasing data sizes.

-The JavaHPCTwister cluster is a bare metal cluster with dedicated network and with faster processors.
-It is expected to be significantly faster than the cloud environment for the same number of CPU cores.
-The adjusted performance estimate the performance of the two systems when the underlying hardware differences are negated.
-The Twister4Azure adjusted (t_a) line in Figure 6 and 7 depicts the performance of Twister4Azure normalized according to the sequential MDS BC calculation and Stress calculation performance difference between the Azure(t{sa}) instances and the nodes in Cluster(t{sc}) environment used for Java HPC Twister.
-It is calculated using $t_a x (t{sc}/t{sa})$.
+The Twister4Azure adjusted ( $t_a$ ) line in Figure 6 and 7 depicts the performance of Twister4Azure normalized according to the sequential MDS BC calculation and Stress calculation performance ratio between the Azure( $t{sa}$ ) and Cluster( $t{sc}$ ) environments used for Java HPC Twister.
+It is calculated using $t_a$ x ( $t{sc}/t{sa}$ ).
 This estimation however does not account for the overheads that remain constant irrespective of the computation time.
 In the above testing, the total number of tasks per job ranged from 10240 to 40960, proving Twister4Azure's ability to support large number of tasks effectively.